 - Additional security software tools are used to monitor the restricted data platforms.

-- All sites are required to use certificates and SSL to encrypt server-client data transactions.
+- All sites are required to use SSL certificates and encrypt server-client data transactions.

 Hosting Restricted Data

-Note: Restricted data platforms are NOT PCI compliant.
+-- The restricted data platforms are NOT fully PCI compliant to process credit card data directly but offer limited PCI compliance for storefronts that are one click away from processing the credit card payment.
 UW-Madison departments with E-Commerce needs are directed to utilize the CashNet service provided by Business Services.